-JJ NMDS files (data element clusters)

-The JJ NMDS 2015-16 contains four files:

-Juvenile Justice Client file cluster

-The client file cluster contains demographic information on young people under youth justice supervision.

-Juvenile Justice Order file cluster

-The order file cluster contains information about the supervised orders handed down by courts and parole boards to young people under youth justice supervision.

-Juvenile Justice Detention file cluster

-The detention file cluster contains information about the periods of detention of young people under youth justice supervision.
+- Shaded objects indicate youth justice agency involvement.
+These areas of the youth justice system are within the scope of the YJ NMDS, and are the focus of the AlHW's report series on youth justice supervision. - 2.
+This diagram is an indicative summary and is not intended to reflect all possible pathways.
+Source: AlHW 2013.
+Juvenile justice in Australia 2009-10.
+Canberra: AlHW YJ NMDS files (data element clusters) The YJ NMDS 2020-23 contains four files: client file, order file, detention file and order types file.
+Youth Justice Client file cluster The client file cluster contains demographic information on young people under youth justice supervision.
+Youth Justice Order file cluster The order file cluster contains information about the supervised orders handed down by courts and parole boards to young people under youth justice supervision.
+Youth Justice Detention file cluster The detention file cluster contains information about the periods of detention of young people under youth justice supervision.
 A detention period relates to the period of time a young person is detained in a youth justice remand or detention centre in relation to a particular detention type.
 A new reception into a detention centre, a change in legal status and a transfer to another detention centre all start a new detention period, while a release from a detention centre, a transfer to another centre or another jurisdiction, a change in legal status, an escape and an abscond all end a detention period.

-Juvenile Justice Order types file cluster

-The order types file cluster links the orders available in jurisdictions with the national order categories.
+Youth Justice Order types file cluster The order types file cluster links the orders available in jurisdictions with the national order categories.

-Collection and usage attributes

-Statistical unit: Person

-Implementation start date: 01/07/2015

-Implementation end date:

-Comments: In November 2012 the Australas

-In November 2012 the Australasian Juvenile Justice Administrators agreed to retain their name (and the name of the collection), but to change the preferred terminology within the collection from 'juvenile justice' to 'youth justice'.

-Juvenile Justice NMDS redevelopment

-Previous versions of the JJ NMDS comprised a client file, an episode file and a centre file.
-The episode file contained information on a young person's most serious supervised order, that is, if a young person was being supervised in relation to more than one order at any one time, only information on the most serious order was collected.

-Following the review of the JJ NMDS by KPMG in 2008 and 2009, the JJ NMDS was redeveloped and the episode file was replaced with an order file and a detention file and an order type file was added to the NMDS.
-The client file and the centre file were not altered.
-A number of data items were added to the JJ NMDS and existing data item names were updated to match the data item names used in METeOR.

-The centre file was removed from JJ NMDS in 2011.

-The four files collected for the JJ NMDS have been replicated in METeOR as DSS clusters listed as follows:

-- Juvenile Justice Client file cluster

-- Juvenile Justice Order file cluster

-- Juvenile Justice Detention file cluster

-- Juvenile Justice Order types file cluster.

-Source and reference attributes

-Submitting organisation: Australian Youth Justice Administrators (AYJA)

-Origin: AIHW (Australian Institute of Health and Welfare) 2004.
-Juvenile Justice National

-Minimum Data Set Version 1.3 Data Dictionary.
+Collection and usage attributes Statistical unit: Person Collection methods: Data are collected by state and territory youth justice agencies and provided to the Australian Institute of Health and Welfare for national collation, on an annual basis.
+Implementation start date: 01/07/2020 Implementation end date: 30/06/2023 Comments: In April 2019 the Australasian Youth Justice Administrators changed their name from Australasian Juvenile Justice Administrators (and the name of the collection), replacing 'juvenile justice' with 'youth justice'.
+Youth Justice NMDS redevelopment Following a review of the YJ NMDS by KPMG in 2008 and 2009, the YJ NMDS was redeveloped to its current format from 2011-12 onwards.
+For more information on the redevelopment, see the Juvenile Justice NMDS 2011-12.
+Source and reference attributes Steward: Australian Youth Justice Administrators (AYJA) Origin: AIHW (Australian Institute of Health and Welfare) 2004.
+Juvenile Justice National Minimum Data Set Version 1.3 Data Dictionary.
 Canberra: AlHW.

-Reference documents: AlHW 2016.
-Juvenile Justice National Minimum Data Set.
-Data Collection Manual
+Reference documents: AIHW 2021.
+Youth Justice National Minimum Data Set.
+Data Collection Manual 2020-21.

-2015-16.
 Canberra: AlHW.

-Relational attributes

-Related metadata Supersedes Juvenile Justice NMDS 2012-15 references: Youth Justice, Superseded 24/03/2023

-Has been superseded by Juvenile Justice NMDS 2016-18
+Relational attributes Related metadata Supersedes Youth Justice NMDS 2018-20 references: Youth Justice, Superseded 23/08/2022 Has been superseded by Youth Justice NMDS 2023- Youth Justice, Standard 24/06/2024 Implementation in Data Set Youth Justice DSS 2020-23 Specifications:

-Youth Justice, Superseded 23/08/2022

-Implementation in Data Set Juvenile Justice DSS 2015-16

-Specifications: Youth Justice, Superseded 23/08/2022
+Youth Justice, Superseded 24/06/2024

-Implementation start date: 01/07/2015 Implementation end date: 30/06/2016
+Implementation start date: 01/07/2020 Implementation end date: 30/06/2023

 Metadata items in this Data Set Specification

-Seq Metadata item Obligation Max No. occurs
+Sea Metadata item Obligation Max No. occurs

-1 Juvenile Justice Client file cluster Mandatory 1
+Youth Justice Client file cluster 1 Mandatory 1

 1 Person-person identifier, XXXXXX[X(14)]

-Mandatory
+Mandatory 1

+DSS specific information: